OneTimeUser/intro-web-comp-principles/docs/unix.md

 `mkdir <directory name>`
 Creates a new directory (e.g. `mkdir pictures` creates a directory called “pictures”)

+`mv <filname> <destination or filename>`
+Moves a file elsewhere or renames it or both. `mv text.txt /Desktop/` Moves a text file in your current directory to the Desktop. `mv text.txt text2.txt` Renames the file. `mv text.txt /Desktop/text2.txt` Does both!

 `touch`
 Use `touch <filename>` to create a file.